eugenewebdevs/workshops/workshops-2022/docker/exercises/6-database/README.md

 If you have node installed you can `npm i` and run the app.

-If you do not have node installed, containerize the app and run it, then connect to the db container!
+If you do not have node installed, containerize the app and run it, then connect to the db container